Kingswinford

-Kingswinford is a town of the Metropolitan Borough of Dudley in the English West Midlands, situated 5 mi west-southwest of central Dudley.
+Kingswinford is a town of the Metropolitan Borough of Dudley in the English West Midlands, situated 5 mi west-southwest of central Dudley, bordering the South Staffordshire district.
 In 2011 the area had a population of 25,191, down from 25,808 at the 2001 Census.

 The current economic focus of Kingswinford is education and housing for commuters.
 Positioned at the far western edge of the West Midlands Urban Area it borders on a rural area extending past the River Severn; but its position at the edge of the Black Country and its long standing in the area means it has had significant industrial influence in the past.
 This is illustrated by the influence in creating local workhouses, which shows a population of 15,000 plus in the 1831 census.

 History

-Historically in Staffordshire, Kingswinford is mentioned in the Domesday Book; its name relates to a ford for the King's swine (Kingswin(e)ford) – Latin Swinford Regis.
+Kingswinford has historically been in Staffordshire.
+The larger Kingswinford manor mentioned in the Domesday Book of 1086 was located in the hundred of Seisdon in Staffordshire, with exclaves in Oldswinford in the ancient hundred of Clent in Worcestershire.
+Rural manors perpetuated noncontiguous holdings to allow diverse agriculture production and decrease risk of catastrophic crop failure due to natural disasters.
+The name Kingswinford relates to a ford for the King's swine (Kingswin(e)ford) – Latin Swinford Regis.
 The ancient parish of Kingswinford spanned Wordsley, Brierley Hill and Quarry Bank.

 The parishes of Kingswinford and Amblecote formed the Kingswinford rural district in 1894, and gave its name to the Kingswinford Parliament constituency from 1885 until 1950.
 However, Amblecote became its own urban district in 1898, leaving Kingswinford one of a minority of single-parish rural districts in England.
-It was added to the Brierley Hill urban district in 1935, which became part of the County Borough of Dudley in 1966, now the Metropolitan Borough of Dudley.
-However, the rural part of the parish was added to Kinver in 1935, becoming part of Seisdon district in 1966 and since 1974 part of South Staffordshire.
+Kingswinford rural district was added to the Brierley Hill Urban District in 1934, which became part of the County Borough of Dudley in 1966, now the Metropolitan Borough of Dudley.
+However, the rural part of the parish was removed to Kinver in 1933, becoming part of Seisdon Rural District in 1966 and since 1974 part of South Staffordshire.
+In 1951 the parish had a population of 27,757.
+On 1 April 1966 the parish was abolished and merged with Dudley, Stourbridge, Himley and Kinver, part also went to form Warley.

 Recent house building, commencing in the 1950s and 1960s, has largely destroyed the original rural character of Kingswinford, the result being the complete absorption of the former village into the adjoining urban area.

 Until its closure in 2012, Kingswinford was home to food retailer Julian Graves' head office and distribution centre.